ebaauw/homebridge-hue/README.md

 ## Rules
 A Hue bridge rule is exposed as a Homekit `Switch`.

 By default, homebridge-hue does not expose rules.
-You might want to change this in `config.json`, to enable or disable rules from Homekit or to monitor when rules are triggered.
+You probably don't want to, but you can change this in `config.json`.
+I only use this feature occationally, when debugging the Hue bridge configuration.
+It allows monitoring when bridge rules are triggerd and enabling or disabling bridge rules from Homekit.
+Note the 99 bridge accessory limit below.

 ## Installation
 The homebridge-hue plug-in obviously needs homebridge, which, in turn needs Node.js.
 I've followed the following steps to set it up on my macOS server: